 The Y2H method is based on protein interactions in yeast.
 Proteins in the system are designated bait and prey.
 Interaction between the two proteins activates reporter genes that enable growth on a certain medium or a color change.

 Y2H systems have been automated for high-throughput studies.
-They far exceed the capabilities of earlier interaction screens, which cannot detect interactions in vivo.
+They far exceed the capabilities of earlier interaction screens, which cannot detect interactions

 The use of Y2H assays was notably used to construct the first large-scale protein interaction network in yeast.
 Similar studies have been carried out in other organisms.